BlueByteSystemsInc/PDMShell/src/CHECKOUT.md

 # CHECKOUT Command Documentation

 ## DESCRIPTION:
-Checks out a file.
+Check-out the specified file or files using a search operation.

 ## SYNTAX:
-checkout [-f file]
+checkout [-s search] [-f filePath]

 ## PARAMETERS:
+-s search - The search operation to use.

--f file - The file(s) to be checked out.
+-f filePath - The file(s) to be checked out.
+This is the default parameter.

 ## EXAMPLES:
-checkout -f 'file2.sldasm'
+checkout -f "file1.sldprt"

+## REMARKS:
+- The search parameter searches the current directory and does not drill down.
+The search query is a PDM one, so you can use `%` for wildcard.